evermeer/EVCloudKitDao/README.md

 This is a library to simplify the access to Apple's CloudKit data and notifications (see a more detailed description below)

 - EVCloudKitDao.swift for if you want control over your in app data and notifications.
-- EVCloudKitData.swift will let you handle CloudKit data as easy as possible.
+- EVCloudData.swift will let you handle CloudKit data as easy as possible.
 - EVglobal.swift for a couple of easy to use global bridging functions (EVLog and EVtry)

 There is a dependency with [EVReflection](https://github.com/evermeer/EVReflection) and [SwiftTryCatch](https://github.com/williamFalcon/SwiftTryCatch).
 Those will automatically be setup if you are using cocoapods.